silaspe/maths/README.md

 * [Lambda calculus](lambda.md) - an exploration of lambda calculus based off of [this](https://www.youtube.com/watch?v=3VQ382QG-y4) and [this](https://www.youtube.com/watch?v=pAnLQ9jwN-E)
 * [Random thoughts](rand.md) - The half of the brainstorm page that had nothing to do with math, and everything to do with what was happening at the time.
 * [Summer of Math Exposition 4](some4.md) - my submission to [SoME4](https://www.youtube.com/watch?v=ojjzXyQCzso) (he didn't have a video for SoME $2$ through $4$)
+* [Set theory: logic edition](logic.md) - the set theory page, but derived from the ground up using logic and extentions.